Guiandrade/DependablePasswordManager/README.md

 rmiregistry &

 (For Windows)
 start rmiregistry

 To Run:

 1) Go to the keyStore folder on the terminal and run the following commands:
       - mvn compile
       - mvn exec:java
-      (On the number of keys wanted please input at least 1)
+      (On the number of keys wanted please input at least 3)
 2) Go to the dependablePasswordManagerServer folder on the terminal and run the following commands (for 3 servers ):
       - sh servers.sh 3
-3) Go to the dependablePasswordManagerClient folder on the terminal and run the following commands:
+3) Go to the dependablePasswordManagerClient folder on the terminal and run the following command (for 3 clients and 3 servers):
-      - mvn compile exec:java -Dexec.args="1 3"
-      - (on another terminal) mvn compile exec:java -Dexec.args="2 3"
-      - (on another terminal) mvn compile exec:java -Dexec.args="3 3"
+      - sh clients.sh 3 3

 Instructions Stage 2:

       Projecto: